Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 - Does not support all styles
 - Not all components support all styles
-- All units are pixels/points (with a few expections)
+- All units are pixels/points (with a few expectations)

 <!-- > -->

 ### Flex Box

-With React Native you will be using Flex to manage layout of elements.
+With React Native you will be using Flex to manage the layout of elements.
 Here is what the React-Native docs say:

 > Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
-The defaults are different, with flexDirection defaulting to column instead of row, alignContent defaulting to flex-start instead of stretch, flexShrink defaulting to 0 instead of 1, the flex parameter only supporting a single number.
+The defaults are different, with flexDirection defaulting to column instead of row, alignContent defaulting to flex-start instead of stretch, flexShrink defaulting to 0 instead of 1, and the flex parameter only supporting a single number.

 https://reactnative.dev/docs/flexbox